ypan98/ShapeReconstruction/README.md

 To see the results, check the images in papers/final_report.

-Authors
+<strong>Authors</strong>

-Yimin Pan
+1. Yimin Pan
-Weixiao Xia
+2. Weixiao Xia
-Linzhao Wang
+3. Linzhao Wang

 ## Installation Requirements